 I think it starts with education.
 Our website is a great resource for information about how to make your clothes last longer, such as how to wash specific fabrics and mending your clothes.
 However, I also think it helps to research the effects that fast fashion is having on people in the supply chain and on the planet.
 Knowledge is power and you can vote with your money on the kind of fashion industry you want to support.
 Buying sustainable and ethical brands, only buying pieces you truly love, holding onto them forever and being mindful of how you care for them are all great ways to start.

-What has the process of working towards the 2020 sustainability goals looked like?
+What has the process of working towards sustainability goals looked like?
 Has implementing changes been difficult?

 We have a wonderful sustainability consultant who helped us write our strategy and we have fortnightly meetings to assess our progress on each goal and to ensure we have manageable action plans in place.
 There are challenges, but where there is a will, there’s a way and our strategy is what powers us through everything we do.
 We are here to do things differently to make a difference.